 Construction work is a dangerous occupation.
 Construction site accidents and wrongful deaths are common.
-With the complicated laws surrounding workers’ compensation and third-party liability, it is important to work with an experienced, dedicated legal team.
+With the complicated laws surrounding workers’ compensation and third-party liability, working with an experienced, dedicated legal team is important.

 Under workers’ compensation, your employer is liable to cover damages from on-the-job accidents, regardless of fault.
-However, employers often use their own doctors to diagnose and treat their injured workers.
-This results in under-diagnoses and inadequate treatment.
+However, employers often use doctors to diagnose and treat injured workers.
+This results in underdiagnoses and inadequate treatment.

-Our attorneys can help make sure you receive appropriate medical treatment, that you are not forced back to work until you are truly able to do so, and that you receive the compensation you deserve for the injuries you have suffered.
+Our workers' compensation attorneys can help ensure you receive appropriate medical treatment, that you are not forced back to work until you can do so, and that you receive the compensation you deserve for your injuries.

 We also handle workers’ compensation appeals.
-In many cases, employers initially deny cases in hopes that the injured worker will give up and not pursue the case.
-We will appeal your case to make sure you have your day in court.
+Employers initially deny cases hoping the injured worker will give up and not pursue the matter.
+We will appeal your case to ensure your day in court.

-In most workers’ compensation cases, for the plaintiff to have a chance of recovering damages from the employer, the injury in question must come from an accident.
-An accident means that something unusually must happen, such as a fall or a misstep.
+In most workers’ compensation cases, for the plaintiff to recover damages from the employer, the injury in question must come from an accident.
+An accident means that something unusual must happen, such as a fall or a misstep.
 This rule covers:

-However, in cases involving back injuries, injured workers do not need to show that anything unusual happened at the time of their injury.
+However, in cases involving back injuries, injured construction workers do not need to show that anything unusual happened during their injury.
 In other words, they do not need to show that there was an accident.
-Rather, in cases involving back injuries, a worker only needs to establish that his or her back injury occurred at some specific time or incident.
+Instead, in cases involving back injuries, a worker only needs to establish that his or her back injury occurred at some specific time or incident.
 Call us to discuss your back injury claim.